Throughout the Coronavirus Pandemic of 2020, I’ve had many questions about how to make a good impression online.

 “Can you explain how to engage effectively in online meetings when you are only a thumb size image?” was a favourite expression of this, asked by Carolyn Zimba, a member of a business group to which I belong.

-I believe effective engagement starts with presence, long before you speak.
+I believe effective engagement starts with presence long before you speak.
 Everyone has a presence; some just have never let their light shine.
-So, let me start by saying that the same rules apply for on and offline; there are just a few adjustments.
+So, let me start by saying that the same rules apply online and offline; there are just a few adjustments.

-This video gives an overview of the 5 area I cover in a two-hour workshop, “5 Simple Steps to a more Professional Online Presence” which can be booked by organisations or individuals.
+This video gives an overview of the five areas I cover in a two-hour workshop, “5 Simple Steps to a More Professional Online Presence,” which can be booked by organisations or individuals.

-There is a video here that covers posture, which is the first important step once you’re in the meeting.
+In my video, How You Can Use Posture to Improve Your Presentation Skills, I cover posture, the first important step once you’re in the meeting.
 Think about how this translates to a seated posture.
-Here are a few pointers:

 – Bum in the corner of a good chair that supports your posture